-Zehrah became a Garden Court Chambers tenant in October 2020 and intends to build a practice in public, human rights, immigration and asylum law – with a particular interest in representing survivors of gender-based violence, trafficking and exploitation.
+Zehrah became a Garden Court Chambers tenant in October 2020 and is building a practice in public, human rights, immigration and asylum law – with a particular interest in representing survivors of gender-based violence, trafficking and exploitation.

 She joined Garden Court as a pupil under the supervision of Grace Brown (first six) and Keir Monteith QC (second six).

 Zehrah has previously worked at a number of non-profit organisations, including Liberty and Southall Black Sisters.
-She also currently sits on the Executive Committee of the Human Rights’ Lawyers Association.
+She is a founding member of Black Protest Legal Support, Coordinator for Legal Sector Workers United and Vice Chair of the Human Rights Lawyers Association.

 Prior to pupillage, Zehrah worked on the Policy and Campaigns team at human rights advocacy group – Liberty.
 There she led parliamentary and public-facing interventions on issues including domestic abuse, abortion rights and LGBTQIA+ equality.
 She also worked on campaigns challenging immigration detention, the Government’s ‘hostile environment’ policies, and police use of surveillance technologies.

 Zehrah spearheaded Liberty’s policy and advocacy work to secure legal protections for migrant survivors of domestic abuse, as part of the Step Up Migrant Women coalition.
 Owing to her in-depth knowledge in this area, she gave oral evidence in Parliament as an expert witness to the Joint Committee on the Draft Domestic Abuse Bill, briefed the Joint Committee on Human Rights, and drafted submissions for the UN Special Rapporteur on Torture.